Español | 日本語

 Kidney stones

-A large prospective study examined the relationship between vitamin B6 intake and the occurrence of symptomatic kidney stones in women.
-A group of more than 85,000 women without a prior history of kidney stones were followed over 14 years, and those who consumed 40 mg or more of vitamin B6 daily had only two-thirds the risk of developing kidney stones compared with those who consumed 3 mg or less (66).
-However, in a group of more than 45,000 men followed for 14 years, no association was found between vitamin B6 intake and the occurrence of kidney stones (67).
-Limited experimental data have suggested that supplementation with high doses of pyridoxamine may help decrease the formation of calcium oxalate kidney stones and reduce urinary oxalate levels, an important determinant of calcium oxalate kidney stone formation (68, 69).
-Presently, the relationship between vitamin B6 intake and the risk of developing kidney stones requires further study before any recommendations can be made.
+A large prospective cohort study examined the relationship between vitamin B6 intake and the occurrence of symptomatic kidney stones in women.
+A group of more than 85,000 women without a prior history of kidney stones were followed over 14 years, and those who consumed 40 mg or more of vitamin B6 daily had only two-thirds the risk of developing kidney stones compared with those who consumed 3 mg or less (89).
+However, in a group of more than 45,000 men followed for 14 years, no association was found between vitamin B6 intake and the occurrence of kidney stones (90).
+Moreover, pooled analysis of data from three large US prospective cohort studies, the Nurses' Health Study I (60,003 older women), the Nurses' Health Study II (90,629 younger women), and the Health Professionals Follow-up Study (42,919 men), found no association between vitamin B6 intake and kidney stones (91).

 Disease Treatment

-Vitamin B6 supplements at pharmacologic doses (i.e., doses much larger than those needed to prevent deficiency) have been used in an attempt to treat a wide variety of conditions, some of which are discussed below.
+Vitamin B6 supplements at pharmacological doses (i.e., doses much larger than those needed to prevent deficiency) have been used in an attempt to treat a wide variety of conditions, some of which are discussed below.

 Metabolic diseases